 Notification of eligibility is given by the organization to prospective members.

 The purpose of the Honors Student Association is to provide students with cultural, intellectual and social activities outside of the classroom setting and to promote community service.
-The group also serves as a liaison between students enrolled in the Bellavance Honors Program and the Honors Program Committee.
+The group also serves as a liaison between students enrolled in the Honors College and the Honors College Committee.
 It makes recommendations for honors course offerings and advises the committee on matters relating to program requirements and changes.

+Kappa Delta Pi is an international honor society in education.
+Founded in 1911, the organization has more than 55,000 members in 665 chapters worldwide.
 The Rho Eta chapter of Kappa Delta Pi promotes excellence in and recognizes outstanding contributions to education.
 This honor society endeavors to maintain a high degree of professional fellowship and growth among its members.
-Qualifications for membership are academic achievement and leadership in education.
+Qualifications for membership include a 3.2 GPA and completion of certain education courses.

 The Lambda Beta Honor Society for Respiratory Care at SU was formed to bring together those who are interested in a career in respiratory care.
 The purpose of the honor society is to promote, recognize and honor scholarship, achievement, service and character of students, graduates and faculty members of the SU Respiratory Therapy Program.
 Junior and senior student members are available to mentor those wishing to pursue a career in respiratory care.
 Students will be invited to become members of the SU chapter of Lambda Beta after completing the first semester as a respiratory major with a GPA of 3.0.
 Students in the top 25 percent of their class will be inducted into the national level of Lambda Beta during the spring semester of their senior year.